vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/vtex-io-multi-language-stores.md

 In the following, we discuss how VTEX IO handles both cases.

-# Storefront content internationalization
+## Storefront content internationalization

 As the VTEX IO platform makes use of tailor-made React components for storefront end, it's important to get to know React basics and how VTEX IO handles these components translations.

 Similarly to JavaScript functions, React components accept arbitrary arguments as `props`, and return React elements that describe what should be rendered on a page.

-[block:callout]
-{
-  "type": "info",
-  "body": "Leveraging the VTEX IO platform, the [VTEX IO Store Framework](https://developers.vtex.com/docs/frequently-asked-questions) solution delivers the needed foundations for any storefront structure, providing high quality, customizable React store blocks so that you can build (in the fastest possible go-to-market time) comprehensive shopping experiences that never get old."
+> ℹ️ Leveraging the VTEX IO platform, the [VTEX IO Store Framework](https://developers.vtex.com/docs/frequently-asked-questions) solution delivers the needed foundations for any storefront structure, providing high quality, customizable React store blocks so that you can build (in the fastest possible go-to-market time) comprehensive shopping experiences that never get old.
-}
-[/block]

 Regarding multi-language stores, one of the advantages of using React is the possibility of rendering content translations on the client-side.
 This way, no refresh or re-render of the page is needed, and a high-performance result is achieved.

 By using the [react-intl](https://www.npmjs.com/package/react-intl) internationalization (i18n) library along with the VTEX IO Messages app, it's possible to manage and have automatic translations of every storefront text content set as translatable (i.e., *message*).